pagopa/developer-portal/apps/chatbot/README.md

 This folder contains all the details to run a RAG using the documentation provided in [PagoPA DevPortal](https://developer.pagopa.it/).

-This chatbot uses [AWS Bedrock](https://aws.amazon.com/bedrock/) as provider and all the parameters used to build the Retrieval-Augmented Generation (RAG) arem stored in `params.yaml`.
-The main library used to buid the rad is [llama-index](https://docs.llamaindex.ai/en/).
+This chatbot uses [AWS Bedrock](https://aws.amazon.com/bedrock/) as provider, so be sure to have installed [aws-cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and stored your credential in `~/.aws/credentials`.

+All the parameters used to build the Retrieval-Augmented Generation (RAG) arem stored in `params.yaml`.

 ## Virtual environment

+Create your virtual environment as:

     conda create -n chatbot python=3.12 -y
     conda activate chatbot

-Sucessively, install the requirements:
+and install [Poetry](https://python-poetry.org/docs/main#installation) on it.
+Sucessively, install the requirements simply doing:

-    pip install -r requirements.txt
+    poetry install

-Be sure you have all the keys to access AWS Bedrock.

 ## Set python path